No Fee Image

 -Jan, Actual Client

-What Inspired you to Become an Attorney?
+What Inspired You to Become an Attorney?

 I wish I could say that I had a very specific plan that led to me becoming a plaintiff’s trial lawyer, but the truth is that my work found me.
 I knew from a young age that I was called to a career path that served others, but it was a series of unrelated decisions that led me to where I am now.
 Divine intervention, if you will.
 After law school, I initially practiced at a small plaintiff’s firm where I gained a ton of invaluable practical experience in terms of case development, deposition practice, litigation, and our workers’ compensation system.
 More importantly, I learned the importance of integrity and always making decisions that are right for my client.
 My time there laid a solid foundation for my practice, which I’ve continued to build with our team at JLF.

-Tell us About Your Practice.
+Tell Us About Your Practice

 When I first meet with clients, my primary objective is to earn their trust.
 Then I try to identify their most immediate concerns.
 In my experience, if my team and I can work to alleviate their immediate concerns, or at least determine a working solution, then that initial trust is solidified.
 Trust is a critical component of my relationships with my clients because there will inevitably come a time when we encounter difficult circumstances or need to make a tough decision.
 If I have the trust of my clients then we can get through those hard times together.
 Ultimately, I want my clients to know that I will always be honest with them and that I will always have their best interests at heart.
 My work has taught me that every person has feelings and problems, and we all deserve compassion and advocacy.